SODAQ SARA Arduino Form Factor (AFF) R410M including PCB Antenna

 1. The SODAQ SARA AFF is fully Arduino compatible.
 This means that every single open-source code written can be used on the SODAQ SARA AFF.
 On top of this, there are two grove connectors allowing you to connect whatever sensors you want to the board.
 Want your project to involve the measurement of water quality?
 Attach a water quality sensor to our grove connector.
 Want it to act as a portable security device?
 Attach a camera through the grove connector.
 The possibilities are endless with this device, especially given it's potential autonomy that you would not get with the traditional boards and their heavy power consumption.

 2. SODAQ knows quality.
 This implies that every product we release involves countless R&D projects and thorough testing before bringing anything to the market.
-This is also the reason why key IoT players such as Monogoto choose our hardware to demonstrate the power of their network.
-They wouldn't choose our boards if they could not maximise their network, establishing an objective level of robustness in our designs.

 Sounds good, what's the next step?

 - We offer quantity discounts, which can be viewed here.
 To realize these discounts, please contact us at shop @sodaq.com for a quote.

 2. Set up your SODAQ SARA AFF board

 - Our engineering team has set up a page to help set up your board.
 This can be viewed here